aridjayarecipes/cutesrecipes.web.app/content/post/2226-easiest-way-to-prepare-speedy-almond-cheese-tart-with-plums.md

 - "Add the ground almond and lemon juice and stir well."
 - "≪Topping≫ Rinse the plums and cut into 6 to 8 wedges with the skins on.
 Remove the pits."
 - "Spoon the cream onto the pastry base and smooth over the surface.
 Arrange the plums and bake in an oven preheated to 170°C for about 40 minutes."
-- "*If the tart doesn't yet have a nice golden brown colour, raise the oven temperature to 180°C for the last 10 minutes.
+- "*If the tart doesn&#39;t yet have a nice golden brown colour, raise the oven temperature to 180°C for the last 10 minutes.
 Conversely, if the tart is too browned cover with aluminium foil during baking."
 - "After baking, place the tart on a cooling rack to cool and remove the tart from the tart tin.
-It's done."
+It&#39;s done."
-- "It's nice if you serve warm but it tastes nicer after chilled.
+- "It&#39;s nice if you serve warm but it tastes nicer after chilled.
 Dust with powdered sugar if you like."
 categories:
 - Recipe
 tags: